 ***In-Home Lessons*** Nothing beats one-on-one personal training.
 In-home lessons allow us the luxury of On-Line lessons, with the added experience of having a live audience; me.
 If you are local to the Detroit area, and you have the necessary equipment already at home or nearby, I'll come to you for private training.
 Lessons that are done in person are ideal for marimba, timpani, xylophone, and I would encourage that they be arranged to take place at a local school or music shop.
 I do not provide equipment for in-home lessons, which is why I recommend getting a third party involved to supply the larger instruments.
 For those outside of the Detroit area, Online-Lessons are your best course of action.

-***Why take lessons from me?*** I've been teaching music for nearly a decade, and I'm currently active in the music community.
+***Why take lessons from me?*** I've been teaching music for over a decade, and I'm currently active in the music community.
 I embrace technology and utilize the amazing breakthroughs from recent years to create a lesson environment that is forward-thinking and streamlined.
 My experiences have given me the expertise to work with all students, whether they are young, refined with age, or in need of special accommodations.
 I pride myself on my patience, and I continually strive to better understand goal setting, prioritizing, and the motivating of others.
 My students learn life skills that are not taught in schools, and will be prepared for success in all that they pursue.

 Skyler C. June 19, 2014